HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 # Context of XXE

 Many legacy and modern applications rely on the XML format to consume, store and manage data from several sources.
 In the past, XML was the most reliable way of processing and storing complex data structures.
 Now a days we have other and more efficient ways of processing data as it may be JSON, but due to the inheritance of XML many products use it.
 XML provides some key benefits that support its usage in modern applications:
 1. **Flexibility**: XML by design adapts to many different data types and structures since it allows to create custom tags.
 This is very convenient for managing great amounts of data since you can define an XML Schema Definition (XSD) and a Document Type Definition (DTD) to structure and process the data.
 2. **Platform independence**: XML is based on plain text files which allows any operating system to support it.
-This make it very convenient for cross-platform solutions in which the data must be accessed from different sources.
+This makes it very convenient for cross-platform solutions in which the data must be accessed from different sources.
 Additionally, many programing languages support the XML format so the data can be transformed, edited and processed internally by the core of the applications.
 3. **Industry Adoption and Standardization**: The World Wide Web Consortium (W3C) has established standards for XML, ensuring consistent implementation and interoperability across different systems and platforms.
 This industry-wide standardization of XML further enhances its credibility and usability as a preferred choice for data storage interoperability.

+---
 # What is it
 An XML External Entity attack is a type of attack against an application that parses non-validated XML input.
 This attack occurs when XML input containing a reference to an external entity is processed by a weakly configured XML parser.
 Those external entities are defined by the attacker and they can lead to several side effects like data exfiltration or DoS attacks.

 **Example of external entity**:
 ```XML
 <!--?xml version="1.0" ?-->